 WV Flood Tool

 The West Virginia Flood Tool is designed to provide floodplain managers, insurance agents, developers, real estate agents, local planners and citizens with an effective means by which to make informed decisions about the degree of flood risk for a specific area or property.
-This is NOT the official instrument of a final hazard determination.
+Data displayed on the WV Flood Tool are directly sourced from FEMA's National Flood Hazard Layers.
 Remember: if in doubt, it's not out!